MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/fwpsk/ns-fwpsk-fwps_stream_data0_.md

 <div class="alert"><b>Note</b>  This flag is not implemented in Windows Vista.</div><div> </div>

+#### FWPS_STREAM_FLAG_RECEIVE_DISCONNECT

+Specifies that the inbound data has arrived with the FIN flag set in the TCP header.
+This
+       indicates that the sender has disconnected the stream.

+#### FWPS_STREAM_FLAG_RECEIVE_EXPEDITED

+Specifies that the inbound data stream contains high-priority out-of-band data.

 #### FWPS_STREAM_FLAG_SEND

 Specifies that the stream is an outbound data stream.
 This flag is always set for outbound data
        streams.

+#### FWPS_STREAM_FLAG_SEND_ABORT

+Specifies that the stream is to be reset after the data in the outbound data stream has been
+       sent.
+The network stack will set the RST flag in the TCP header of the last packet that is sent out.
+       Callout drivers must not call the
+       <a href="..\fwpsk\nf-fwpsk-fwpsstreaminjectasync0.md">FwpsStreamInjectAsync0</a> function
+       to inject data into the stream if this flag is set.

+<div class="alert"><b>Note</b>  This flag is not implemented in Windows Vista.</div><div> </div>

+#### FWPS_STREAM_FLAG_SEND_DISCONNECT

+Specifies that the stream is to be disconnected after the data in the outbound data stream has
+       been sent.
+The network stack will set the FIN flag in the TCP header of the last packet that is sent out.

 #### FWPS_STREAM_FLAG_SEND_EXPEDITED